 You can cut out the heart once it is completed.

-Here are our hearts side by side.
+These Melted Crayon Dot Hearts are beautiful to hang on the window for display through the Valentine season.
 I really hope you have a lot of fun creating this craft with your own kids.

 This post was originally written in January of 2014.
 It has been updated and reposted in January of 2017.